avinash9697/myProjects/README.md

-# On - Demand Session

-- Identifying the State
-- Updating the styles based on State
+This is for identifying the state and updating the styles based on state